mariuskimmina/mariuskimmina.com/src/content/posts/sreday-london/index.md

 ordered you where not supposed to move around anymore.
 Especially for the context of a conference where you are supposed to talk to a lot of different people this seemed like a rather odd decision.
 Perhaps it was an attempt at Chaos Engineering?

+Overall an amazing event and I was really happy with my experience speaking in public on a tech conference.